Advising & Course Registration

 When will advising take place and what will it look like?

 Students will be able to select their courses in consultation with an academic advisor in the Poole College.
 Recommendations for summer schedules will be based on placement tests, AP scores, and transfer credits as needed.
-An advising liaison from the Poole College of Management will be in contact with students in May and prior to the beginning of Summer Start.
+An advising liaison from the Poole College of Management will be in contact with students in early April and prior to the beginning of Summer Start.

 When will I register for summer classes?
-Course registration for Summer Course registration for Summer Start participants will open on April 17, 2023 for students who have completed academic advising.
+Course registration for Summer Course registration for Summer Start participants will open on April 15, 2024 for students who have completed academic advising.

 How can I receive additional advising support?